JTafej/Programming-Lessons/Games/1_22 Classes Continued.md

 ```

 ### Challenge 5:
 * This is a "bonus challenge."
-Try to use a classes to create a video game with two rectangles that can be moved indepently of eachother.
+Try to use a class to create a video game with two rectangles that can be moved indepently of eachother.
 For example, one uses WASD keys and one uses the arrows.
 Alternatively, you could use classes within a game to create a bunch of enemies.
 (Refer to the Space Invaders code https://www.mrmichaelsclass.com/python-programming/python-projects/space-invaders if you'd like).

 #### Possible solution for Challenge 4: